Living with Tree Squirrels

 Before the squirrel drops into your fireplace make a tunnel from the fireplace to the nearest outdoor exit by lining up backs of chairs and draping them with sheets that reach the floor.
 Then after dropping into the fireplace the squirrel will immediately see daylight through the open exit door and will run toward it and out.

 Another method is to tie securely a 3/4” or thicker rope to the chimney on the roof and let it dangle down into the fireplace, thus providing the squirrel a way to escape.
-However, you’ll need to make a tunnel as described above with this method, too, as the squirrel may scamper down the rope into the fireplace rather than up.
+However, you’ll need to make a tunnel as described above with this method, too, as the squirrel may scamper down the rope into the fireplace rather than up and onto the roof.

 Install a cap and screen on the chimney.
 Never try to smoke out any animal.